robrwo/Catalyst-Plugin-Static-File/README.md

 serve multiple files.
 - It assumes that you know what you're doing.
 If the file does not exist, it will throw an fatal error.
 - It uses [Plack::MIME](https://metacpan.org/pod/Plack%3A%3AMIME) to identify the content type, but you can override that.
-- It adds a file path to the file handle, plays nicely with [Plack::Middleware::XSendfile](https://metacpan.org/pod/Plack%3A%3AMiddleware%3A%3AXSendfile) and [Plack::Middleware::ETag](https://metacpan.org/pod/Plack%3A%3AMiddleware%3A%3AETag).
+- It adds a file path to the file handle, and plays nicely with [Plack::Middleware::XSendfile](https://metacpan.org/pod/Plack%3A%3AMiddleware%3A%3AXSendfile) and [Plack::Middleware::ETag](https://metacpan.org/pod/Plack%3A%3AMiddleware%3A%3AETag).
 - It does not log anything.

 # METHODS